b-brankovics/GCPSR/README.md

 and classifies all the individuals/strains into well (defined by `-count=<int>`) supported phylogenetic species.

+### Parameters

+#### Minimum support

+Specified by `-min=<int>` using `concordance_non-discordance.pl`.
+Default value is **95**.
+Recommended value for tree with bootstrap support at least **80**, for Bayesian posterior probability **0.95** (or **95** in percentage representation).

+Ensures that only highly supported clades are recognized as concordant or phylogenetic species.

+#### Concordance cutoff

+Specified by `-count=<init>` using `concordance_non-discordance.pl`.
+Default value is **1**.
+It is recommended to keep this value as low as possible.

+Ensures that only those clades have to be compared for discordance that are concordant through multiple single locus phylogenies.
+This is needed when analyzing large numbers of loci for which we do not know whether they are under _balancing selection_ or other influence that would compromise phylogenetic species recognition.
+Before identifying definitive phylogenetic species all trees that suggest conflicting groupings should be carefully analyzed why they should be ignored (e.g. mating type loci and TRI gene cluster in _Fusarium graminearum_ species complex are under balancing selection; or if the locus is difficult to align, which produces uncertainty in the correct homology estimation in the alignment.)

+#### Phylogenetic species cutoff

+Specified by `-count=<init>` using `exhaustive_subdivision.pl`.
+Default value is **1**.
+It is recommended have the majority of the loci supporting the recognition of the phylogenetic species (e.g. 3 out of 4).

+Ensures that only those lineages are recognized as phylogenetic species that are supported by a large number of the single locus phylogenies (preferably by the majority).

 ## Example
 Example analyses using 4 test tree files: